mtconnect/mtcup/Pipeline_Architecture.md

 When using the mruby embedded language, one can write dynamic scripted transformation to support quick corrections or protocol transformations from JSON representations via MQTT.

-An example of a ruby transform takes
+An example of a ruby transform takes some data with the topic data and converts `1` to `READY` and `2` to `ACTIVE`.
+The transform is added as the first transform after the `Start` (the first transform).

 ```ruby
 class MapMqttData < MTConnect::RubyTransform